Hopewell Academy (Hopewell, New Jersey): History

-The school operated out of a parsonage house at 19 W. Broad St. The c.
+The school operated out of a parsonage house at 19 W. Broad Street.
+The c.
 1750 structure was remodeled in the late 19th century and further modernized in the 20th century.
+It was documented by the Historic American Buildings Survey (HABS) in 1937.
 The school closed in 1767.

 Relationship with Brown University

 Two alumni of the school played major role in the establishment early administration of Brown University.
 Minister Hezekiah Smith was an early supporter of the university while James Manning served as the college's first president.

 Hopewell Academy's relationship with Brown is analogous to that of the Log College with Princeton University.